Lead Lined Wood Doors

 Our lead lined solid core wood doors can be fabricated to meet your project-specific requirements.
 Select from standard sizes or request a quote for custom sizes or lead thicknesses.

 The door sizes listed here ship in 4 to 5 days!
-Custom doors or door and frame packages are currently running 5 weeks
+Custom doors or door and frame packages are currently running 6 to 7 weeks

 While these lead thicknesses are the most common for general x-ray rooms such as doctors, dentists, chiropractors, and medical centers; you will still need to check with your local health official or radiation physicist to determine the required lead shielding for your room.